Why visit the Vimy Ridge Memorial in France?

 They will take you down into the tunnels underneath the site, which really opens your eyes to the conditions that the soldiers had to endure.
-All tour guides we encountered were friendly and helpful.
+All of the tour guides were Canadian students on a summer job and were super friendly and helpful.

 How to get to the Vimy Ridge Memorial

-It is wayyyyy easier to get to Vimy Ridge if you are already in Paris, so please save yourself some trouble and make Gare du Nord your starting point.
+It is much easier to get to Vimy Ridge if you are already in Paris, so please save yourself some trouble and make Gare du Nord your starting point.

 The ticket office for the suburbs (and international destinations) is on the main level concourse.
 You will probably see Eurostar and SNCF trains as the platforms are right there.